geertza/Portfolio-AndyGeertz/README.md

   * [contact](#contact-info)

   ## Purpose And Description Of Application
-  To highlight my work and to showcase my current skill level and the many skills I have to offer to potential employers.
+  To highlight my work and to showcase my current skill level and the many skills I have to offer to potential employers.Gives some insight 'about' me, showcases some of my 'projects', provides a methods of 'contact' (email, phone, twilio contact form), and links to my github code and linkin profile.

+  Back-end--- basic express server to run twilio request.

+  Front-end---Single Page react app using page scroller for faster and smooth page scroll.
+Header is presnet throught out page.

-  ## Installation Or Deployed Website
+  ## Installation
-Visit meet-andy.herokuapp.com
+1) download react-ui root folder
+2) npm i at react-ui folder
-or download run npm start in client folder npm start.
+3) npm start

   ## Instructions For Use
 simple scroll down and click on buttons.